levibostian/reddit.uno/README.md

 - [X] Built for mobile layout.
 Looks good on your device.
 - [X] Dark mode by default.
 - [X] All webpages cross-compatible with Reddit.com.
 All `reddit.uno` URLs can be opened on `reddit.com` by just changing `.uno` to `.com` and vice-versa.

+# What reddit.uno *is not*

+* Allowing you to login and create posts/comments.
+This app is a read-only reddit app.
+If you want to login to a reddit account, we suggest you download a reddit app on your phone.
+* Replacement to desktop `reddit.com`.
+It's only the mobile website that's broken.
+That's what this replaces.
+The site may not look good on desktop.
+It's advised that you use this site only for mobile viewing.